kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

    volumes to the ASW and lets regular reconciler to unmount them.

 This approach does not work for SELinux, because at step 1. above, the volume manager needs to know *if* a volume is mounted and with
 *what SELinux context mount option*.
-If the required and existing SELinux contexts of a volume match, the volume manager can continue mounting the volume.
-If they don't, volume manager needs to unmount the volume with the wrong SELinux context first and mount it again with the right one.
+If the required and existing SELinux labels of a volume match, the volume manager can continue mounting the volume.
+If they don't, volume manager needs to unmount the volume with the wrong SELinux label first and mount it again with the right one.

 We need to populate the ASW as soon as possible after kubelet starts.
 Suggested changes:

-1. When kubelet starts, the volume manager will reconstruct all volumes incl. their SELinux contexts and put them to the DSW as *uncertain*.
+1. When kubelet starts, the volume manager will reconstruct all volumes incl. their SELinux labels and put them to the DSW as *uncertain*.
    At this point, kubelet may not have connection to the API server yet, hence this phase of volume reconstruction must work without it.
    Kubelet will store all reconstructed volumes in a separate array, to finish the reconstruction when the API server is available.
    * This implies that volume plugins can't expect that the API server is available in `ConstructVolumeSpec`, `ConstructBlockVolumeSpec`,